 - Personal Preferences: Are the person's habits compatible with your family's values?
-Does the caregiver smoke, like pets, eat meat, etc.?
-Are they of similar cultural or ethnic background, speak the same language or of the same religious background? - Personal Compatibility: What are the most important attributes you are looking for in a caregiver?
+Does the caregiver smoke, like pets, etc.? - Personal Compatibility: What are the most important attributes you are looking for in a caregiver?
 Sense of humor, outgoing personality, quiet, flexible, creative, neat, organized? - Scheduling Availability/Flexibility: What days and hours will you need the caregiver to be there?
 Are they willing to work extra or different hours if needed? - Commitment: Will the caregiver arrangement be short term or long term?
 Do you have a plan if the caregiver isn't a good fit or is no longer available?